★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Picking the right flat roof material is not a “looks nice, job done” decision.
 The material you choose affects how long the roof lasts, how often it leaks, how much maintenance it needs, and what you really pay over 10–20 years, not just on day one.

 We have rebuilt a lot of flat roofs that failed early because the wrong system was used or it was installed badly.
 In this guide, we will walk through the main flat roof options, what they are actually like in the real world, and who they suit best.
+If you would rather have it specified and fitted for you, our flat roof installation team works with every system covered here.

 At the end, you will know which materials to avoid for your situation and which ones are worth talking about for your home or extension.